scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/exercises/ex_intro.md

 toc: true
 ---

-There are three sets of exercises
+There are three sets of exercises.

-* Text
+Running the workflow will generate the text, python, or Fortran exercises

-* Python
+If you do not want to

-* Fortran
+Some GitHub basics.

-The
+The description of the problem is

 ## Text

 ## Python